 If you're struggling to make your auto loan payment each month, you may only be staying one step ahead of the repo man.
 This isn't the position you want to be in, especially if you're already dealing with a low credit score.
-So, just how long is it between the day you default and the time a recovery company rolls out in search of your car?
+Once you default on an auto loan, you run the risk of having your car repossessed.

 The repo timeline depends on your situation.
 There's no time frame set in stone for how long there is between loan default and repossession.
 Many people think that you don't default on your loan until you've missed three months of payments.
 This is a myth, though.

 Known for a lack of credit checks and catering to lower credit consumers, buy here pay here (BHPH) dealers are more likely to have a recovery company on standby to speed up the repossession process when a customer stops paying.
 There may be more leeway in time when you're financing through a franchised dealership or a larger chain.